 Training your leg muscles makes gaining total-body muscle mass easier.
 Leg exercises like barbell squats, leg presses and dumbbell lunges stimulate an increase in the hormone testosterone as well as other growth hormones, helping pack more lean muscle mass onto your entire physique.
 Of course, you need to train your upper body too, to really maximize that growth.

-The Ex Rx website notes the quadriceps, hamstrings, hip adductors and calves are the main muscle groups in the legs.
-Since the legs comprise the largest muscle group in your body, it's critical to develop mass in these muscles to bulk up quickly.
-Ignoring your legs and training only the back, biceps, triceps and shoulder muscles won't produce as much testosterone as a full-body resistance-training workout.
+The quadriceps, hamstrings, hip adductors and calves are the main muscle groups in the legs.
+Since the legs contain some of the largest muscles in your body, it's critical to develop mass in these muscles to bulk up quickly.
+Ignoring your legs and training only the back, biceps, triceps and shoulder muscles won't produce as much testosterone or growth hormone as a full-body resistance-training workout.

 Compound exercises like squats, lunges and leg presses focus on the leg muscles.
 Training with compound movements helps you break down multiple muscle groups with a minimal number of exercises, increasing your overall hypertrophy, or muscle growth.
 Do three sets of 10 repetitions with a heavy weight, for each exercise, to bulk up.
 Rest for 90 seconds between sets to allow ample recovery time.

 Perform compound muscles for the upper body on non-leg training days.
 These include moves such as the chest press, pull-up, and triceps dips.

 Eating a diet rich with complex carbohydrates and lean proteins can pack on muscle mass quickly.
 Cut out sugary, fatty foods like cookies or fast food, and replace them with oatmeal, whole grains and lean proteins like chicken breast or salmon.
 Complex carbohydrates give you energy for your weight-training sessions, and proteins help supply your muscles with critical amino acids that foster growth.

 Read More: 20 Best Muscle Building Foods